 Each director candidate contributes to the Board's overall diversity by providing a variety of perspectives from his or her personal and professional experiences and backgrounds.
-The Board has two women directors, Barbara L. Brasier and Ronna E. Romney, and is nominating Dr. Stephen H. Lockhart, who self-identifies as African-American, for election to the Board.
+The Board has two women directors, Barbara L. Brasier and Ronna E. Romney, as well as Dr. Stephen H. Lockhart, who self-identifies as African-American.
 The Board is committed to continuing to consider diversity in evaluating the composition of the Board, and in the future anticipates nominating additional women and persons from underrepresented communities, including Latino candidates.